 - Graphs of Linear Equations,

-- Triangle and its various kinds of centres,
+- Triangle and its various kinds of centers,

 - Congruence and similarity of triangles,